What are US Veteran Services?

 • Assets.

-For surviving spouses of veterans, the requirements are the identical but preclude eligibility in the event of divorce or remarriage.*
+For surviving spouses of veterans, the requirements are identical but preclude eligibility in the event of divorce or remarriage.*

 While many individuals are eligible for this benefit, the key to receiving it is filling out and filing a completed application; applications should also be supplemented with supporting documentation.
 The time it takes the VA to process claims depends largely in part on the information provided by the individual filing.
 The more detailed the claim, the less work the VA has to put forth in locating the information themselves.
 Providing the VA with all they need on the front end can also curtail denials.
 This can make all the difference when the need for increased care is immediate.

 Once in receipt of the benefit, it is important to preserve healthcare expense records.
 Though the pension it is not difficult to maintain, the VA does audit recipients on occasion, and good record-keeping can prevent interruptions in the monthly deposits.
-It is also important to notify the VA of any changes in circumstances such as a move, a change in income, or an upward adjustment in assets.
+It is also important to notify the VA of any changes in circumstances, such as a move, a change in income, or an upward adjustment in assets.